-NATO member Poland is on track to receive its first Lockheed Martin F-35A stealth fighter in December.
+NATO member Poland is on track to receive its first two Lockheed Martin F-35A stealth fighters in December.

-Manufacturer Lockheed revealed the inaugural Polish jet, designated tail number ”AZ-01”, on 28 August at the company’s F-35 assembly site in Fort Worth, Texas.
-The fighter will initially be stationed at the USA’s Ebbing Air National Guard Base in Arkansas, where it will be used to train Polish air force pilots.
+Manufacturer Lockheed revealed the inaugural Polish jet, designated tail number “AZ-01”, on 28 August at the company’s F-35 assembly site in Fort Worth, Texas.
+The lead fighters will initially be stationed at the USA’s Ebbing Air National Guard Base in Arkansas, among eight examples which will be used to train Polish air force pilots until 2027.
+The next two of those jets will be transferred to the site in January-February 2025.

 Intractable airworthiness issues during flight certification of the latest F-35 technical configuration led the Pentagon to stop accepting new aircraft in summer 2023.
 Lockheed and the F-35 Joint Program Office (JPO) only in July reached an agreement to restart deliveries – but only of jets with a limited training configuration.